cisagov/manage.get.gov/docs/dev-practices/code_review.md

 ### Plain language
 All functions and methods should use plain language.

-TODO: Description and examples in code standards ticket.
+TODO: Plain language description and examples in code standards ticket.